saed13/AI-PROJECT-SMART_RECORDING_PIPELINE/README.md

 |     Saed Abed            |   AI-6                                   |   no                         |                           |
 |     Javier Górriz        |   ICS                                    |   yes                        |                           |
 |     Roberto Rivas        |   ICS                                    |   yes                        |                           |

+The main focus should be on the first 2 tasks.
+Only after completing them, we can start working on the remaining tasks.

+Tasks

+Task 1

+Build detection:
+Pose estimation:
+Trajectory estimation/prediction:

+Task 2

+Lane detection:
+Road markings detection:
+Street sign detection:
+Traffic light detection:

+Task 3

+Model for Highlevel description/representation of scenes to ease the classification:
+Grouping and identification of scenes for humans:

+Task 4

+Model for identifying traffic rule violations:

+Task 5:

+Identification of potentialy dangerous situations: